 - Starring: Alan Arkin, Art Garfunkel , Bob Newhart

 - Genres: Action, Comedy, Military and War

 This last classic movie on Amazon Prime is yet another film adaptation of a written work.
 Catch-22 is based on Joseph Heller’s satirical war novel of the same title, originally published in 1961.
-The novel, as well as the film, explore the absurdity and insanity of war and military life.
+The novel, as well as the film, explores the absurdity and insanity of war and military life.

 The story of Catch-22 follows a small group of military flyers in the Mediterranean in 1944.
 A stunning cast really helps bring this film to life.
 The film shines a light on just how crazy war can be, especially when you’re seeing everything first-hand the way these characters are.